top of page

 Components

-• Azure Virtual Machine Scale Sets enables you to scale virtual machines.
+Azure Virtual Machine Scale Sets enable you to scale virtual machines.
 In this architecture, you can use it to enable app resources to scale in and out.

-• Public IP addresses are used to route the incoming traffic through Traffic Manager to the endpoint for the public cloud app resources.
+Public IP addresses route the incoming traffic through Traffic Manager to the endpoint for the public cloud app resources.

 Alternatives

 For web applications, you can use Azure Front Door instead of Traffic Manager.
-Azure Front Door works on Layer 7 (the HTTP/HTTPS layer).
+Azure Front Door works on Layer 7 (HTTP/HTTPS).
 It can keep traffic on the best path to your app, improve service scale, reduce latency, and increase throughput for your global users with edge load balancing, SSL offload, and application acceleration.

 Considerations